theSaneHatter/modular-battery-symbol/README.md

 },
 ```
 > - i dont even know if the interval is required, i just put it there
-- than run run.py every so often to change the battey icon.
+- run run.py every so often to change the battey icon on ur bar.
 - I used a battery-symbol.timer system timer unit to call a system service that ran run.py. theres gutta be a batter way to do that but im too eepy.

 ## the circle stuff